JoyberryStudios/joyberrystudios.github.io/_posts/2021-02-06-firstProject.md

 ---
 layout: blogpost
-title: "Geranium Dress: Great First Sewing Project"
+title: "A Great First Sewing Project: Geranium Dress"
-image: /assets/images/blogs/firstProject/dressMainPic.png
+image: /assets/images/blogs/firstProject/dressMainPic.jpg
 date: 2021-02-06
 tags: sewing, garments, girls dress, baby dress, geranium dress, clothes
 description: "yay!
 Sew a dress!"
+comments: true
 ---
 Do you have inspiration for sewing your own clothes?
 Maybe some clothes for a little one?
 If so, figuring out where to start can be daunting and it seems like there is such a big learning curve.